cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Preliminaries

 `newID` is a function which generates a new `Identifier` for a `Client`.
-The generation of the `Identifier` MAY depend on the `Header` of the `ClientInfo`.
+The generation of the `Identifier` MAY depend on the `Header` of the `Client` that will be registered under that `Identifier`.
 The behaviour of `newID` is implementation specific.
 Possible implementations are:

 * Random bytestring.
 * Hash of the `Header`.